abao1999/panda/README.md

 python tests/test_augmentations.py Lorenz Rossler
 ```

-We provide a script [skew_product.py](scripts/skew_product.py) to generate trajectories for pairs dynamical systems, where the first system (the driver) is driving the second system (the response).
-TODO: work in progress
+We provide a script [make_skew_systems.py](scripts/make_skew_systems.py) to generate trajectories for pairs dynamical systems, where the first system (the driver) is driving the second system (the response).
+TODO: work in progress.
+Example usage: `python scripts/make_skew_systems.py Blasius Aizawa --couple_phase_space True --couple_flows False`

 ### Testing Parameter and IC Perturbations
 We provide a script [test_attractor.py](scripts/test_attractor.py) to test parameter perturbations and check if the generated trajectories are valid attractors.
 An example workflow: